Ice trade: Expansion, 1830–1850

-Growth westwards, 1850–60
+Growth westwards, 1850–1860

 The 1850s was a period of transition for the ice trade.
-The industry was already quite large: in 1855 around $6–7 million ($118–138 million in 2010 terms) was invested in the industry in the U.S., and an estimated two million tons (two billion kg) of ice was kept in storage at any one time in warehouses across the nation.
-Over the coming decade, however, the focus of the growing trade shifted away from relying upon the international export market in favour of supplying first the growing, eastern cities of the US, and then the rest of the rapidly expanding country.
+The industry was already quite large: in 1855 around $6–7 million ($118–138 million in 2010) was invested in the industry in the U.S., and an estimated two million tons (two billion kg) of ice was kept in storage at any time in warehouses across the nation.
+Over the coming decade, however, the focus of the growing trade shifted away from relying upon the international export market in favour of supplying first the growing, eastern cities of the U.S., and then the rest of the rapidly expanding country.

 In 1850, California was in the midst of a gold rush; backed by this sudden demand for luxuries, New England companies made the first shipments, by ship to San Francisco and Sacramento, in California, including a shipment of refrigerated apples.
 The market was proved, but shipping ice in this way was expensive and demand outstripped supply.
 Ice began to be ordered instead from the then Russian-controlled Alaska in 1851 at $75 a ton (901 kg).
 The American-Russian Commercial Company was subsequently formed in San Francisco in 1853 to work in partnership with the Russian-American Company of Alaska to supply ice to the west coast of America.
 The Russian company trained Aleutian teams to harvest ice in Alaska, built sawmills to produce insulating sawdust and shipped the ice south along with supplies of chilled fish.
 The costs of this operation remained high, and M. Tallman founded the rival Nevada Ice Company, which harvested ice on Pilot Creek and transported to Sacramento, bringing the west coast price for ice down to seven cents ($2) a pound (0.5 kg).

 The U.S. was expanding westwards, and, in Ohio, Hiram Joy began to exploit Crystal Lake, near Chicago, which was soon linked to the city by the Chicago, St Paul and Fond du Lac Railroad.
 The ice was used to allow goods to be brought to market.
 Cincinnati and Chicago began to use ice to help the packing of pork in the summer; John L. Schooley developing the first refrigerated packing room.
 Fruit began to be stored in central Illinois using refrigerators, for consumption in later seasons.
 By the 1860s, ice was being used to allow the brewing of the increasingly popular lager beer all year round.
 Improved railroad links helped the growth in business across the region and to the east.